 For Upper & Middle Back Pain

-A thoracic interlaminar epidural steroid injection is an outpatient procedure for treating upper and middle back pain.
+A thoracic selective nerve root block is a target specific epidural steroid injection for diagnosing and treating upper and middle back pain.

 What is the epidural space?